ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 To implement this, select the strings eligible for noise and apply the zip code miswriting noise function to all strings with the user defined.
-This code is similar to the numeric miswriting above, but has different inputs for the first 2 digits, the middle digit and the last 2 digits of zip.
+This code is similar to the numeric miswriting above, but has different per-character error probability inputs for the first 2 digits, the middle digit and the last 2 digits of zip.

 **Copy from within Household**